 Scroll down and toggle the Single Sign-On option.
 Choose SAML SSO as the login method.

 Note: Org Admins are the only ones who can configure SSO.

 Note: You can access the Organization Dashboard by opening the Freshworks Switcher and clicking on your organization link.

-- You will be presented with ACS URL and Entity ID from SP side that you need to configure in the IdP.
-Please make a note of the same and use them to configure SAML in your IdP
+You will be presented with the ACS URL and Entity ID from our (Freshworks) side that you need to configure in the IdP.
+Please make a note of the same and use them to configure SAML in your IdP.

-- Click this button to verify whether the SAML configuration is successful or not.
-If you are able to successfully complete the authentication and logged into Freshworks - your configuration is successfully complete.
+Click this button to verify whether the SAML configuration is successful or not.
+If you are able to successfully complete the authentication and log into Freshworks - your configuration is successfully complete.

-- We expect the SAML claims to be in the following format to update the profile information of a user at the time of SAML assertion
+We expect the SAML claims (information of a user at the time of SAML assertion) to be in the following format to update the profile: